-"Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4:6-7).
+"Rejoice in the Lord always; again I will say, rejoice.
+Let your reasonableness be known to everyone.
+The Lord is at hand; do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4:4-7).